-Field Presence Description tbsCertList version MUST MUST be v2(1), see Section 7.2.1 signature MUST See Section 7.1.3.2 issuer MUST MUST be byte-for-byte identical to the subject field of the Issuing CA. thisUpdate MUST Indicates the issue date of the CRL. nextUpdate MUST Indicates the date by which the next CRL will be issued.
+Field Description Presence tbsCertList MUST MUST be v2(1), see Section 7.2.1 version MUST See Section 7.1.3.2 signature MUST MUST be byte-for-byte identical to the issuer subject field of the Issuing CA. Indicates the issue date of the CRL.
+MUST thisUpdate nextUpdate MUST Indicates the date by which the next CRL will be issued.
 For CRLs covering Subscriber Certificates, at most 10 days after the thisUpdate.
-For other CRLs, at most 12 months after the thisUpdate. revokedCertific ä tes MUST be present if the CA has issued a Certificate that has been revoked and the corresponding entry has yet to appear on at least one regularly scheduled CRL beyond the revoked Certificate's validity period.
+For other CRLs, at most 12 months after the thisUpdate.
+MUST be present if the CA has issued a revokedCertificates Certificate that has been revoked and the corresponding entry has yet to appear on at least one regularly scheduled CRL beyond the revoked Certificate's validity period.
 The CA SHOULD remove an entry for a corresponding Certificate after it has appeared on at least one regularly scheduled CRL beyond the revoked Certificate's validity period.
-See the "revokedCertificates Component" table for additional requirements. extensions MUST See the "CRL Extensions" table for additional requirements. signatureAlgorit chm MUST Encoded value MUST be byte-for-byte identical to the tbsCertList.signature. signature MUST - Any other value NOT RECOMMENDED -
+See the "revokedCertificates Component" table for additional requirements. extensions MUST See the "CRL Extensions" table for additional requirements.
+MUST Encoded value MUST be byte-for-byte signatureAlgorithm identical to the tbsCertList.signature. signature MUST NOT Any other value RECOMMENDED